 QTc Fridericia Calculator

 The QTc Fridericia Calculator estimates the corrected QT interval based on the raw QT measurement and heart rate.
-This tool helps healthcare professionals accurately assess cardiac repolarization time for better patient care.
-Whether you are monitoring medication effects, evaluating electrolyte imbalances, or screening for arrhythmias, this calculator provides reliable results.
+This tool helps healthcare professionals help assess cardiac repolarization time for better patient care.
+Whether you are monitoring medication effects, evaluating electrolyte imbalances, or screening for arrhythmias, this calculator provides reference values.
 It offers a standardized method to ensure consistency across different heart rates.

 Enter the QT interval in milliseconds (ms)